robskie/chd/README.md

 To create a map, you need to first use a map builder which is where you will add your items.
 After you have added all your items, you'll need to call Build from the map builder to create a map.
-You will need to supply an array that implements CompactArray interface to this method or nil to use a plain integer array instead.
 If you have a large number of items, like more than a hundred thousand, building the map would take a while (from a few seconds to several minutes) to finish.

 ```go
 import "github.com/robskie/chd"